-25) System Management Interrupt Lead (2-pin SMI)
+26) System Management Interrupt Lead (2-pin SMI)

 This allows the user to manually place the system into a suspend mode or "Green" mode, where system activity is decreased to save electricity and expand the life of certain components when the system is not in use.
 This 2-pin connector connects to the case-mounted suspend switch.
-If you do not have a switch for the connector, you may use the "Turbo Switch."
-SMI is activated when it detects a short to open moment and therefore leaving it shorted will not cause any problems.
-This may require one or two presses depending on the position of the switch.
-Wake-up can be controlled by settings in the BIOS but the keyboard will always allow wake-up (the SMI lead cannot wake up the system).

-26) ATX Power Switch Lead (2-pin PWR.SW)
+27) ATX Power Switch Lead (2-pin PWRSW)